Macroeconomic and industry conditions Business environment

-In addition to strict cost and investment management through improvements to working capital and cash flow, liquidity preservation was also a key priority.
-In response to the capacity utilisation shortfalls, short-time working was also introduced at various locations from 1 January 2021 – albeit to a lesser extent than in the previous year – in addition to the use of flexible working hours.
 To strengthen the Group’s stability and strategic flexibility, the Company obtained a flexibly repayable KfW loan of up to €120m in November 2020 to supplement the existing syndicated credit facilities.
 As no dividend distributions are permitted during the term of the KfW loan, the Management Board and the Supervisory Board will be proposing to the Annual General Meeting that the net profit achieved by the holding company Koenig & Bauer AG be retained.
 For this reason, the Company aims to discharge the KfW loan as quickly as possible so that dividend distributions can be resumed.
-Financially, the Koenig & Bauer Group is well positioned with a Group equity ratio of roughly 29% and more than €250m in freely available cash and cash equivalents.
+Financially, the Koenig & Bauer Group is well positioned, with a Group equity ratio of roughly 29.2% (previous year: 28.7%) and more than €250m in freely available cash and cash equivalents.
 This was also aided by active net working capital management in the year under review.

 Group order intake

 |Digital & Webfed||142.3||163.6|